MAPC/distance_matrix/README.md

 Constraints:

 - We realized we couldn't use distance as a proxy, because distance does not correlate with travel time via public transit, and in places with inconsistent sidewalk access, overpasses, or large blocks, distance doesn't correlate with walking time.
+Example: From Central Square in Cambridge to Coolidge Corner, Brookline (2.4 miles) takes 33-42 minutes.
+From Central Square to Downtown Crossing (3.2 miles) takes 12 minutes.

 - We also wanted to feed travel time into a function and convert travel times to potential jobs to a overall "match score".